-Sealing should be done once or twice a year for marbles to protect them from staining and etching.
+Sealing should be done once or twice a year for marbles to protect them from staining.

 Lastly, for engineered quartz, sealing is unnecessary as its surface is highly dense.
 It does not have the porosity of natural stones.
 Hence, water or any form of liquid will only sit on the countertop’s surface.
 Just wipe off spills and drips after every usage.